Updated: Feb 10

 The Covid-19 pandemic is generating unprecedented demand for intensive care beds and ventilators around the world.
 Prioritising Covid patients for admission to intensive care units (ICUs) to receive ventilatory support often relies on clinical judgement alone.
 When ICUs become overwhelmed, valid, transparent and pragmatic prioritisation tools are urgently needed.

-Melyssa will present the findings from an expert group from intensive care, nursing, Māori health, infectious diseases and neonatology who utilised Multi-Criteria Decision Analysis (MCDA) methods to specify criteria, and weights representing their relative importance, for prioritizing Covid-19 patients for ICU, and will discuss the ethical principles underlying these decisions.
+Melyssa and Paul presented the findings from an expert group from intensive care, nursing, Māori health, infectious diseases and neonatology who utilised Multi-Criteria Decision Analysis (MCDA) methods to specify criteria, and weights representing their relative importance, for prioritizing Covid-19 patients for ICU, and discussed the ethical principles underlying these decisions.

 Thursday, 8 October 2020